Photo of a microphone in front of recording software

 In many ways, this is also a book about MLOps and about responsible ML engineering (or ethical AI), but those topics are necessarily embedded in a larger context.

 In this book, we discuss the underlying fundamentals of MLOps and how they must be considered as part of the entire development process.
 However, those fundamentals are necessarily cutting across the entire book, as they touch equally on requirements challenges (e.g., identifying data and operational requirements), design challenges (e.g., automating pipelines, building model inference services, designing for big data processing), quality assurance challenges (e.g., automating model, data, and pipeline testing), safety, security, and fairness challenges (e.g., monitoring fairness measures, incidence response planning), and teamwork and process challenges (e.g., culture of collaboration, tracking technical debt).
-While MLOps is a constant theme throughout the book, the closest the book comes to dedicated coverage of MLOps is (a) chapter Planning for Operations, which discusses proactive design to support deployment and monitoring and provides an overview of the MLOps tooling landscape, and (b) chapter Interdisciplinary Teams, which discusses the defining culture of collaboration in MLOps and DevOps shaped through joint goals, joint vocabulary, and joint tools.
+While MLOps is a constant theme throughout the book, the closest the book comes to dedicated coverage of MLOps is (a) the chapter Planning for Operations, which discusses proactive design to support deployment and monitoring and provides an overview of the MLOps tooling landscape, and (b) the chapter Interdisciplinary Teams, which discusses the defining culture of collaboration in MLOps and DevOps shaped through joint goals, joint vocabulary, and joint tools.

 Responsible ML engineering and ethical AI.
-Stories of unfair machine-learning systems discriminating against female and black users are well represented in machine-learning discourse and popular media, as are stories about unsafe autonomous vehicles, robots that can be tricked with fake photos and stickers, algorithms creating fake news and exacerbating societal-level polarization, and fears of superintelligent systems creating existential risks to human existence.
-Machine learning gives developers great powers, but also massive opportunities for causing harm.
-Most of these harms are not intentional, but are caused through negligence and as unintended consequences of building a complex system.
+Stories of unfair machine-learning systems discriminating against female and Black users are well represented in machine-learning discourse and popular media, as are stories about unsafe autonomous vehicles, robots that can be tricked with fake photos and stickers, algorithms creating fake news and exacerbating societal-level polarization, and fears of superintelligent systems creating existential risks to human existence.
+Machine learning gives developers great powers but also massive opportunities for causing harm.
+Most of these harms are not intentional but are caused through negligence and as unintended consequences of building a complex system.
 Many researchers, practitioners, and policymakers explore how machine learning can be used responsibly and ethically, associated with concepts like safety, security, fairness, inclusiveness, transparency, accountability, empowerment, human rights and dignity, and peace.

 This book extensively covers responsible ML engineering.
 But again, responsible engineering or facets like safety, security, and fairness cannot be considered in isolation or in a model-centric way.
 There are no magic tools that can make a model secure or ensure fairness.
 Instead, responsible engineering, as we will relentlessly argue, requires a holistic view of the system and its development process, understanding how a model interacts with other components within a system and how that system interacts with the environment.
-Responsible engineering necessarily cuts across the entire development lifecycle.
+Responsible engineering necessarily cuts across the entire development life cycle.
 Responsible engineering must be deeply embedded in all development activities.
 While the final seven chapters of this book are explicitly dedicated to responsible engineering tools and concepts, they build on the foundations laid in the previous chapters about understanding and negotiating system requirements, reasoning about model mistakes, considering the entire system architecture, testing and monitoring all parts, and creating effective development processes with well-working teams having broad and diverse expertise.
 These topics are necessarily interconnected.
 Without such grounding and broad perspective, attempts to tackle safety, security, or fairness are often narrow, naive, and ineffective.

-From Decision Trees to Deep Learning to Large Language Models.
-Machine learning innovations continue at a rapid pace.
+From decision trees to deep learning to large language models.
+Machine-learning innovations continue at a rapid pace.
 For example, in recent years, first the introduction of deep learning on image classification problems and then the introduction of the transformer architecture for natural language models shifted the prevailing machine-learning discourse and enabled new and more ambitious applications.
 At the time of this writing, we are well into another substantial shift with the introduction of large language models and other foundation models, changing practices away from training custom models to prompting huge general-purpose models trained by others.
 Surely, other disruptive innovations will follow.
-In each iteration, new approaches like deep learning and foundation models add tools with different capabilities and tradeoffs to an engineer’s toolbox but do not entirely replace prior approaches.
+In each iteration, new approaches like deep learning and foundation models add tools with different capabilities and trade-offs to an engineer’s toolbox but do not entirely replace prior approaches.

-Throughout this book, rather than chasing the latest tool, we focus on the underlying enduring ideas and principles – such as (1) understanding customer priorities and tolerance for mistakes, (2) designing safe systems with unreliable components, (3) navigating conflicting qualities like accuracy, operating cost, latency, and time to release, (4) planning a responsible testing strategy, and (5) designing systems that can be updated rapidly and monitored in production.
-These and many other ideas and principles are deeply grounded in a long history of software engineering and remain important throughout technological advances on the machine learning side.
-For example, as we will discuss, large language models substantially shift tradeoffs and costs in system architectures and raise new safety and security concerns, such as generating propaganda and prompt injection attacks – this triggered lots of new research and tooling, but insights about hazard analysis, architectural reasoning about tradeoffs, distributed systems, automation, model testing, and threat modeling that are foundational to MLOps and responsible engineering remain just as important.
+Throughout this book, rather than chasing the latest tool, we focus on the underlying enduring ideas and principles—such as (1) understanding customer priorities and tolerance for mistakes, (2) designing safe systems with unreliable components, (3) navigating conflicting qualities like accuracy, operating cost, latency, and time to release, (4) planning a responsible testing strategy, and (5) designing systems that can be updated rapidly and monitored in production.
+These and many other ideas and principles are deeply grounded in a long history of software engineering and remain important throughout technological advances on the machine-learning side.
+For example, as we will discuss, large language models substantially shift trade-offs and costs in system architectures and raise new safety and security concerns, such as generating propaganda and prompt injection attacks—this triggered lots of new research and tooling, but insights about hazard analysis, architectural reasoning about trade-offs, distributed systems, automation, model testing, and threat modeling that are foundational to MLOps and responsible engineering remain just as important.

 This book leans into the interconnected, interdisciplinary, and holistic nature of building complex software products with machine-learning components.
 While we discuss recent innovations and challenges and point to many state-of-the-art tools, we also try to step back and discuss the underlying big challenges and big ideas and how they all fit together.